Code of Conduct

 Final Note

 One part of the greater series of communities that makes up [P1] is dedicated to creating freedom in Virtual Civilization.
 This does not mean that we allow every form of speech in our workplaces.
 This is because you need to have a level of coherence in any workspace in order to successfully work together on projects.
-Rather, [P1] VCI seeks to achieve this freedom by creating a variety options through siloed virtual communities with their own rulesets.
+Rather, [P1] VCI seeks to achieve this freedom by creating a variety of options through siloed virtual communities with their own rulesets.

 Was this article helpful?